 Mendeley: Mendeley is an Elsevier-owend reference management tool and social network.
 You can obtain readership statistics, find potential collaborators, and share your works with a global audience.
 Sign up with Mendeley for a free account.

 ResearchGate: ResearchGate is a large social network that links researchers around similar topics.
 It is popular among GW faculty and students as a tool to find collaborators and to read other scholars' works.
-You have several options for adding content; you can add publications manually, import lists through reference management tools, or auto-populate your publications list\ (see the databases that support this function in the chart below).
-Sign up with ResearchGate for a free account.
+Please note that many of the publications that are available through ResearchGate have been uploaded illegally and violate publisher open access policy.
+Be advised that uploading publications to ResearchGate may entail a breach of publisher policy.

 |Social Media Links||N||N||N||N||N||Y||Y|

 |Ability to Upload Papers||Y||N||N||N||N||Y||Y|